skylight-hq/skylight.digital/pages/brand/writing/voice_and_tone.md

 Working together, these qualities make everything we write sound uniquely Skylight.

-For further reference, Skylight’s [Content Guide](/work/toolkits/content-guide/voice-and-tone/) offers more context around each voice quality and provides examples of our voice qualities in practice.
+See Skylight's [Content Guide](/work/toolkits/content-guide/voice-and-tone/) for more information on each of our voice qualities, including examples of how to use them in practice.
 {: .callout--note }
 </div>
 </div>